 Nowadays the tower is home to Vienna’s Pathologic-anatomical Museum.
 One can have a look at human and animal exhibits, a lot of diseases (should get some people to start wearing condoms each and every time!) and malformations, but also medical devices that make you wonder on what planet they might have been in use.
 In 2010 the Narrenturm counted over 20,000 visitors.

-Just across the street, a tip on where to have lunch or a cake: Pie Factory.
+Just across the street, a tip on where to have lunch: Pie Factory.

 About once a month they offer guided night tours at € 10, for these you need to register!
 Find all their events here, search for “NHM Narrenturm” in the category, results are most extensive in the German version ;).